WbLiuBJTULab/MLFIS-Dataset/README.md

 # Welcome to the MLFIS Vision Benchmark Suite!

 To address the lack of method's robustness evaluation, we construct an MLFIS dataset and propose a novel robustness evaluation protocol for diverse extreme interference.
-The MLFIS dataset is constructed based on the CARLA simulator, which contains  diverse unstructured scenarios (including grassland, forest, and mountain) and different fog interference (including mild, moderate, and severe fog).
-The MLFIS dataset consists of 6,921 training samples (4,500 samples for training and 2,421 samples for validation) and 2,242 test samples, in which 3,985 samples represent mild fog scenarios, 1,815 samples represent moderate fog scenarios, and 3,363 samples represent severe fog scenarios.
-In addition, the dataset mainly contains the car and pedestrian categories, which are captured by the 64-line Velodyne LiDAR and RGB camera.
+In addition, the dataset mainly contains the car and pedestrian categories.

 ## Raw Data Acquisition